 4. Stay on for an adjustable amount of time 3-8 hrs

-That'd be a huge improvement over typical solar garden lights, as they typically come on too early, and stay on too long.
+That'd be a huge improvement over typical solar porch lights, as they typically come on too early, and stay on too long.

-Referring to the proposed solar garden light with timer circuit diagram, we see a couple of IC 4060 timer stages interlinked together to form a set of sequential programmable timers.
+Referring to the proposed solar outdoor light circuit diagram, we see a couple of IC 4060 timer stages interlinked together to form a set of sequential programmable timers.

 During day time when the solar panel is active, the connected battery is allowed to charge through it, while the 4060 timers are held inactive due to the presence of the positive voltage from the panel to pin12 of the upper 4060 IC.